-2-3 Contains a list of undertakings targeted by ISP No undertakings present 1.
-Background The SSMU has a history of leadership on issues of equity and social justice, demonstrated through such docur as the Constitution and the Equity Policy.
-The Indigenous Solidarity policy aims to further this commitment by undertaking 1.
-Public awareness campaigns that recognize under-addressed components of Indigenous history; 2.
-Adapting current SSMU services to better support and meet the needs of indigenous students 3.
-Engaging in continuous consultation, via the Indigenous Affairs Commissioner, as to how the SSMU of best adapt in supporting Indigenous students 4.
-Engage with the territories and offer specific support mechanisms to Kanien'keká keka students 5. improve supports for Indigenous students Engage with the termines and one opecine opport mechanisms to realism renal readents improve supports for Indigenous students: 2-3 of undertakings targeted by ISP of undertakings undertakings targeted by ISP
+1 2-3 Contains a list of No undertakings 1.
+Background undertakings targeted by present The SSMU has a history of leadership on issues of equity and social justice, demonstrated through such docur as the Constitution and the Equity Policy.
+The Indigenous Solidarity policy aims to further this commitment by undertaking ISP Public awareness campaigns that recognize under-addressed components of Indigenous history; Adapting current SSMU services to better support and meet the needs of Indigenous students Engaging in continuous consultation, via the Indigenous Affairs Commissioner, as to how the SSMU obest adapt in supporting Indigenous students Engage with the territories and offer specific support mechanisms to Kanien'kehá:keka students improve supports for Indigenous students: